hashicorp/terraform-provider-aws/website/docs/d/cloudfront_response_headers_policy.html.markdown

 ### Server Timing Headers Config

+* `enabled` - A Boolean that determines whether CloudFront adds the `Server-Timing` header to HTTP responses that it sends in response to requests that match a cache behavior that's associated with this response headers policy.
-* `sampling_rate` - (Required) A number 0–100 (inclusive) that specifies the percentage of responses that you want CloudFront to add the Server-Timing header to.
-Valid range: Minimum value of 0.0.
-Maximum value of 100.0.
+* `sampling_rate` - A number 0–100 (inclusive) that specifies the percentage of responses that you want CloudFront to add the Server-Timing header to.